🇮🇪COURTS

 What this form is for

-• Use this form when you voluntarily agree to extradition
+• When you voluntarily agree to be surrendered under an official extradition request

 Use this form or another form?